SanjidHossain/FoodLens.ai/README.md

 ## Model Deployment

-The compressed model is deployed to HuggingFace Spaces Gradio App.
+All three of the model is deployed to HuggingFace Spaces Gradio App.
 The implementation can be found in `deployment` folder or [here](https://huggingface.co/spaces/sanjid/News_Classifier)

 <img src = "https://github.com/SanjidHossain/Multilabel-News-Classifier/blob/main/Data/Image%20sources/app_gradio.png" width="800" height="400">